New Super Mario Bros.: Reception

-Sequels
+Legacy

+The critical and commercial success of New Super Mario Bros. led to it spawning a subseries of sequels, the eponymous New Super Mario Bros. series.

 New Super Mario Bros.
 Wii, a successor to New Super Mario Bros., was released internationally for the Wii on November 12, 2009.
 It features similar gameplay to its predecessor, with several of the same power-ups returning as well as brand-new ones.
 The game is the first Super Mario game to feature cooperative gameplay for up to four people.
 A direct sequel, New Super Mario Bros.
 2, was released for the Nintendo 3DS on July 28, 2012.
 New Super Mario Bros.
 U was released as a launch title for the Wii U on November 18, 2012.
 An expansion to the game titled New Super Luigi U was released as DLC on June 20, 2013, but was later rereleased as its own disc.
 An enhanced version of New Super Mario Bros.
 U, including New Super Luigi U, was released for the Nintendo Switch on January 11, 2019, under the name of New Super Mario Bros.
 U Deluxe.
 It features Toadette as a new playable character.

+The subseries would be succeeded by Super Mario Bros.
+Wonder in 2023, whose developers stated that with it they sought to create "a foundation for future 2D Mario games" like the one New Super Mario Bros. created, and wanted to develop "a significant evolution" like it was when it was released as the first 2D Mario game to use 3D elements.